Scott8790/configure-ad/README.md

 </p>
 <p>
 From Azure portal, go into client 1 DNS settings and change the DNS to the private IP of the DC.
-This way client 1 will not confuse the domain with some other random one.
+This way client 1 will not confuse the domain with another random one.
 </p>
 <br />